TTovi

 Frequently asked questions

-What literacy activities are appropriate for 2 year olds?
+What literacy activities work best for a 2 year old?

-How long should a 2 year old do literacy activities?
+How long will a 2 year old stay with a literacy activity?

 Two activities.
 Every morning.